orlagh-sweeney/the-big-review/README.md

 ## Planning
 ### Methodology
-The project was planned and implemented following agile methdology principles.
-Github Projects was used to manage and document this process.
+The project was planned and implemented following agile methodology principles.
+GitHub Projects was used to manage and document this process.

 The GitHub project can be viewed here: [The Big Review User Stories](https://github.com/users/orlagh-sweeney/projects/4)